dsi-clinic/the-clinic/README.md

+# Repo Information

+This Repository contains notes and tooling around implementing coding standards on repositories as part of the data science clinic and related projects.
+This repository also contains a few scripts which analyze repositories and code using automation.

+Information on the specific tests and automation can be found in the scripts directory README file.

 # Coding Standards for UChicago DSI

 Motivation:
 ---
 Much of the code that is produced here at the DSI is 80% complete and not in a state that it can be easily turned over.
-The purpsoe of this document is to provide a set of best practices _in checklist form_ so that we can quickly do code reviews and provide expectations on them.
+The purpose of this document is to provide a set of best practices _in checklist form_ so that we can quickly do code reviews and provide expectations on them.

 We should always keep the following in mind: Analysis is _useless_ without a good repo.